 We'll split it by product to help explain:

 - TV – prices will rise for all on 1 April, but the exact rise varies by package (see below).

 - Broadband – everyone except those on the Ultrafast Broadband package faces a rise on 1 April, though the amount varies by package (see below).

-- Landline - those on the Anytime Extra and International Extra packages are rising on 1 May (exact rises below), but not other standard packages.
+- Landline – prices are rising on 1 May for those on the Anytime Extra and International Extra packages (exact rises below), but not for other standard packages.

 - Mobile – no prices are rising.

 If you're on a special promo it's unclear if your prices will rise

 There's no uniform answer as to whether your prices will rise.
 You will be notified of exactly what's changing when you get a letter or email with the full info – this should come by 27 March.

 If my bills are rising, how much will they go up by?